Architecture as Science - How Walls Affect Our Brains

 When we enter a room, we don't just "see" it, but our brains instantly process data about safety and emotion.

-The main character in this process is the Parahippocampal Place Area (PPA) – a brain region that acts as a “spatial scanner” .
-Studies confirm that the PPA is much more active when a person looks at an architectural space than when they look at a face or an object.
+The protagonist of this process is the Parahippocampal Place Area (PPA) - a brain region that acts as "Spatial Scanner".
+Studies have shown that the PPA is much more active when a person looks at an architectural space than when they look at a face or an object.
 This area analyzes the geometry of the walls and the volume of the room, thereby creating a structural framework for our experience.
 Simply put, our brains are evolutionarily programmed to constantly “read” architecture.

 4. Empathy with walls: mirror neurons